lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 ## B.
 Is there **evidence** that the machine is **not** meeting the manufacturer's specifications for average strength?
 (Use a 0.05 level of significance.) <br />
-We've made it, folks.
+This is it, folks.
 This requires conducting a hypothesis test.
 Technically, we will be performing a **Z-test,** which is used to check if there is a difference between a sample mean and a population mean when the population standard deviation is known. <br />

 Let's use the formula:<br />
 $z = (x̄ – μ0) / (σ/√n)$